-7.18.Write-offs
+7.18.
+Write-offs

-Financial assets are written off either partially or in their entirety only when the Bank has no reasonable expectation of recovering a financial asset in its entirety or a portion thereof.
-If the amount to be written off is greater than the accumulated loss allowance, the difference is first treated as an addition to the allowance that is then applied against the gross carrying amount.
+Financial assets are written off either in their entirety or partially when the Bank has no reasonable expectation of recovering the asset in its entirety, or a portion thereof.
+If the amount to be written off is greater than the accumulated loss allowance, the difference will be an additional impairment loss, which is presented as an addition to the allowance applied against the gross carrying amount.
 Any subsequent recoveries are credited to credit loss expense.